 Pros

-• Large chamber handles longer billets and stock
+• Large rectangular chamber for big stock

 Cons